Caesarea Maritima National Park

 More About Caesarea Maritima National Park

-Among other interesting things, you can see when touring Caesarea is the Roman Port, The Theatre, the Hippod-Stadium of Caesarea; the very impressive Visitor Center.
-In addition the Cultic Area in Caesarea; the Roman Aqueduct for the best photo ever!
-For more things you have to do while touring Israel read my post about The Israel Bucket List – Things to Do in Israel!.
+Among other interesting things you can see when touring Caesarea is the Roman Port, The Theatre, the Hippod-Stadium of Caesarea; the very impressive Visitor Center.
+In addition, the Cultic Area in Caesarea, the Roman Aqueduct for the best photo ever!
+For more things you must do while touring Israel, read my post about The Israel Bucket List – Things to Do in Israel!.

 Opening Hours:

-Entrance to the park closes one hour before cited closing time
+The entrance to the park closes one hour before the cited closing time

 Summer hours: